 Actionable output: a simple website brief that prevents scope creep

-For a small business, the most practical discovery deliverable is a one-page brief: primary goals, target locations, service list, target audience, top competitors, must-have integrations, and the minimum pages needed to support the sales process.
+For a small business, the most practical discovery deliverable is a one-page brief, primary goals, target locations, service list, target audience, top competitors, must have integrations, and the minimum pages needed to support the sales process.
 If you’re planning SEO, you also want a keyword-to-page map so you don’t end up with three pages competing for the same search terms.
+TOZAMAS high performance frameworks include this mapping to ensure algorithmic alignment and avoid content cannibalisation.

 Architecture: performance starts with structure, not visuals